-The High Intensity Network is leading and coordinating new standards of crisis care across the NHS and other emergency services, specifically for people struggling with highly intensive patterns of trauma, mental health problems and behavioural disorders.
+The High Intensity Network is leading and coordinating new standards of crisis care and connectivity across the NHS, other emergency services and the 3rd Sector, specifically for people struggling with highly intensive patterns of trauma, mental health problems and behavioural disorders.

 Our work is currently funded by NHS England and supported by both the NHS Innovation Accelerator and the Academic Health Science Network (AHSN) National Programme.

 We work with key government organisations such as the Home Office, the National Police Chief's Council (NPCC), the Independent Office for Police Conduct (IOPC), Her Majesty's Inspectorate of Constabulary and Fire and Rescue Service (HMICFRS) and the Association for Ambulance Chief Executives (AACE).

 We are an 'NHS70' innovation and winner of 4 national mental health awards for 'Integrated Care', 'Patient Safety' and 'Mental Health'.
 We have also been recognised for our contribution towards 'Supporting Clinical Care', 'Improving Partnership Working' and 'Managing Long Term Conditions'.